 In 2017, Congress enacted the Tax Cuts and Jobs Act (P.L.
-115-97), which included a provision eliminating the ability of states and municipalities to use tax-exempt advance refunding bonds.
+115-97), which included a provision eliminating the ability of states and municipalities to issue tax-exempt advance refunding bonds.
 APTA opposed that change, and we urge Congress to restore tax-exempt advance refunding.
 Advance refunding is an important tool that allowed state and local governments to save billions of dollars and spend taxpayer dollars more efficiently.

 • Restore the ability for state and local governments to issue tax-exempt advance refunding bonds.
-Amend 26 U.S.C. § 149(d)(1) by striking "to advance refund another bond" and insert "as part of an issue described in paragraph (2), (3), or (4)" and restoring provisions that existed in § 149(d) before P.L.
-115-97.
+Amend 26 U.S.C. § 149(d)(1) by striking "to advance refund another bond" and insert "as part of an issue described in paragraph (2), (3), or (4)" and restoring provisions that existed in § 149(d) prior to enactment of the Tax Cuts and Jobs Act.